Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Analysis/Viewshed (GeoElement)/README.md

 ## Offline data

 [Model Marker Symbol Data](https://www.arcgis.com/home/item.html?id=07d62a792ab6496d9b772a24efea45d0) will be downloaded by the sample viewer automatically.
-Its local location is `<userhome>`/ArcGIS/Runtime/Data/3D/bradley_low_3ds/bradle.3ds

 ## About the data